ahmdmnt/My_Projects_/README.md

 # myWorkspace
-The available softwares are all designed from a to z, no libraries are used.
+The available software are all designed from A to Z, no libraries are used.